There was a 28% increase in child Covid-19 cases over the last two weeks, American Academy of Pediatrics says

 "What most concerns me now is, you know, the immediate situation with people traveling from different places, coming home for Thanksgiving," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said during an interview with the PBS Newshour.

-"When you leave a location and have to go to an airport or wherever it is, a train station, et cetera, the possibility of exposing yourself and then going home to your home community for a wonderful traditional Thanksgiving holiday might actually, unfortunately, be a source of, or even amplification of, the surge,"
+"When you leave a location and have to go to an airport or wherever it is, a train station, etc., the possibility of exposing yourself and then going home to your home community for a wonderful traditional Thanksgiving holiday might actually, unfortunately, be a source of, or even amplification of, the surge."

 Nationwide, new Covid-19 hospitalizations are soaring at unprecedented rates -- threatening reduced care for even those who don't have coronavirus.

-Note: CORRECTION: An earlier version of this story misstated the reporting period for the 144,145 new cases among children.
-It was from November 12 to 19.